-If you’re anything like us, chances are you’ve felt self-conscious at some point or another about having stretch marks. be visible when you’re wearing shorts or a bathing suit.
+If you’re anything like us, chances are you’ve felt self-conscious at some point or another about having stretch marks.
 Of course, Almost all of us have stretch marks somewhere on our bodies, but we know that doesn't make you feel any better when you're feeling self conscious about them wearing a swim suit or short shorts.
 Is there anything you can do to get rid of these marks on your skin?
 We're here to give you answers and going to break down what causes stretch marks and whether or not they can be treated.

 What do stretch marks look like?